 The District is required by state law to prepare an annual budget.
 A preliminary budget must be submitted to the Board of Education by December 31, for the fiscal year beginning the following July 1.
 If the preliminary budget requires an additional levy, the District must hold an election on the first Tuesday in February to approve the levy.
 If the preliminary budget does not require an additional levy, it becomes the legal budget.
 If an election is held and the taxes are approved, then the preliminary budget becomes the legal budget.
 If voters reject the additional taxes, the District must adopt a budget within the approved tax rate.
+Because a majority of voters approved a permanent levy in 2001, an election is no longer held.

 A budget is legally adopted by the Board of Education for all funds (with the exception of the trust and agency funds) that includes revenues and expenditures.
+No later than October 1, each board of education shall prepare a financial statement and estimate of needs to be filled with the applicable county clerk and the State Department of Education.